Save money while helping Ann Arbor’s natural resources!

 Rain barrels capture water from a roof and hold it for later use such as on lawns, gardens or indoor plants (water from roofs should not be used on vegetables or other things you may consume).
 Collecting roof runoff in rain barrels reduces the amount of water that flows from your property.
 It's a great way to conserve water.
 Plus, it's free water for use in your landscape.

-Rain barrels can be purchased online or at local retailers.
-One to five rain barrels (minimum size 35 gallons) can result in a savings of $3.06 per quarter.
+Rain barrels can be purchased through Washtenaw County, online, at landscape suppliers or at local retailers.
+One to five rain barrels (minimum size 35 gallons) can result in a savings of $3.65 per quarter.
 The City of Ann Arbor does not sell or provide rain barrels.

 Rain gardens are attractive landscaping features that double as areas to allow rain and snowmelt to make their way into the soil.
 Depressions, where water migrates, are planted with deep-rooted native vegetation, thereby allowing the soil to absorb excess rainwater runoff from a house or other impervious area.
 Rainwater is routed to the garden and filtered naturally by the plants and soils of the garden.
 This filtration process removes nutrients and pollutants.
-Installing a rain garden can result in a savings of $6.35 per quarter.
+Installing a rain garden can result in a savings of $7.56 per quarter, if the credit criteria are met.

 Dry wells are underground structures that store water in the void space between crushed stone or gravel and allow the water to slowly percolate downward into the subsoil.
 They are best able to handle smaller storms and must include some kind of overflow design.
-Installing a dry well can result in a savings of $6.35 per quarter.
+Installing a dry well can result in a savings of $7.56 per quarter, if the credit criteria are met.
 Only one credit can be taken for utilizing a dry well or cistern.

 cistern, similar to a rain barrel but much larger, is built to catch and store rainwater for irrigation during drier periods.
 Cisterns may be located underground, at ground level or on elevated stands.
-Installing a cistern can result in a savings of $6.35 per quarter.
+Installing a cistern can result in a savings of $7.56 per quarter, if the credit criteria are met.
 Only one credit can be taken for utilizing a dry well or cistern.

 Ways for you to make a big difference by being Stormwater Smart.